elros34/sailfish_linux_chroot/README.md

 It will create shortcuts in sailfish launcher needed to enter, close chroot and helper scripts sfoschroot.sh/ubuchroot.sh in /usr/local/bin/

 ## Ubuntu distro
 Latest working release is 19.04.
-In later releases weston and qtwayland fail.
-Applications started with xwayland might still work.
+In later releases: 19.10 - 21.04 weston and qtwayland fail (tested only on one device).
+Additionally, since 19.10 ubuntu use snap for chromium and other packages but snap fails to work in chroot.
+The remaining applications started with xwayland might still work.

 If you want xfce in landscape mode then make sure you have installed latest [qxcompositor and qdevel-su](https://build.merproject.org/package/show/home:elros34:sailfishapps/qxcompositor), then